-Join Taylor Hokanson for an in-depth discussion in this video Motion study, part of Learn Fusion 360: The Basics.
+Join Taylor Hokanson for an in-depth discussion in this video Motion study, part of Learning Autodesk Fusion 360.

 - [Voiceover] So now that we've played around with our parameters, we're probably not gonna make anymore modeling or joint changes, and now it's time to move on to some polished rendering and animated documentation.
 In order to do that we'll be creating a special kind of animation known as a motion study.
 That can be found under Assemble and Motion Study, but before we do that, something I like to do when making these renderings is to set up that initial drive joint to zero degrees.
 All right, let's head back to Assemble and Motion Study.